PratyushTripathy/pyrsgis/README.md

 # Python-for-Remote-Sensing-and-GIS
-PyRSGIS is a powerful module to read, manipulate and export geo-rasters.
-The module is built on the GDAL library, and is very efficient for various geospatial analysis.
+**pyrsgis** is a module that enables the users to read, process and export GeoTIFFs.
+The module is built on the GDAL library, but is much more convenient than GDAL for reading and exporting GeoTIFs. **pyrsgis** also supports reading satellite data directly from .tar.gz files.
+However, reading from .tar.gz files is currently in its beta phase.
 Please do not use this package for commercial purpose without my explicit permission.
 Researchers/ academicians are welcomed for feedback and technical support.
+Since this is an open-source volunatry project, collaborations are most welcome.
+Please write to me at [pratkrt@gmail.com](mailto:pratkrt@gmail.com)

 Official Python repository<br/>